 High transaction fees

 Day by day, the blockchain market is growing and crypto assets are increasingly being created, transferred, and sold, often involving multiple crypto tokens.
 Every decentralized application has it’s own token and economy.
 Paying them for their services requires on-chain transfers.
 Ethereum charges gas fees on each transaction.

 Fees are an important factor to reward validators and prevent certain kind of security attacks like DoS.
 But, the problem is that fees vary depending upon the pending transaction pool size due to the limited block size.

 Low transaction throughput

-Public blockchains have to maintain a certain amount of time lag between various block production so as to ensure ample time for block propagation.
-Also the blocks size needs to be low so as to ensure quick propagation of the block through the network.
-This entails that number of transactions in a particular block needs to be fairly limited.
+Public blockchains have to maintain a certain amount of time lag between intermediate block production so as to ensure ample time for block propagation.
+Also, the block size needs to be low, so as to ensure quick propagation of the block through the network.
+This means that the number of transactions in a particular block needs to be fairly limited.

 Each block on a blockchain must be validated by multiple nodes and/or compute state in case of a smart contract based blockchain.
 Each node has to manage a copy of the state and all blocks.
 While the chain size is increasing day by day, maintaining and validating the whole blockchain is correspondingly getting more difficult.
 This is a huge risk for decentralization as an idea, overall.